Dakkers/boxley/README.md

 Possible features:

 - warnings for pushing to already existing files
-- allow a local file to have multiple Dropbox links
+- allow a local file to have multiple Dropbox links (this is possible in groups)
 - `.boxleyignore` -- file to specify what files to ignore when adding folders

 Code cleanup: